The Paper Science and Engineering (PSE) Academic Program of Study

 The Renewable Bioproducts Institute at Georgia Tech benefits from a substantial endowment, which began in 1929 to advance the forest products industry through leadership development and graduate research that addresses current/future needs of this industry.
 The endowment over the years has produced more than 1,500 graduate scientists and a growing body of scientific research.
 The research mission of the RBI includes technologies that produce chemicals, biofuels and new materials from forest raw materials including nanocellulose, and the recently awarded fellowships have reflected this evolving portfolio.

 RBI engages its member companies in endowed research by inviting them to offer perspectives on research opportunities aligned with their business interests and on project proposals.
 Members can provide additional sponsorship to fellowship projects, expanding the scope and gaining intellectual property rights.
 Members also have the opportunity to engage with graduate research fellows through participation as mentors, members of the project advisory committee, and other means.

 Fellowships are awarded to eligible faculty based on alignment with the strategic thrusts of Georgia Tech and RBI, and the research priorities of the forest bioproducts industry.
 Use of Fellowship funding as matching funds for other grant opportunities is strongly encouraged.

-Proposals for Academic Year 2018-19 are due to the executive director by February 15, 2018, at 5:00 p.m.
-Added emphasis is included within RBI’s three major areas this year on smart manufacturing, 2-D and 3-D printing, and the Internet of Things for manufacturing.
+Proposals for Academic Year 2018-19 added emphasis within RBI’s three major areas this year on smart manufacturing, 2-D and 3-D printing, and the Internet of Things for manufacturing.